pixelsdb/pixels-hive/README.md

 This is the SerDe that can be used in Hive.

-Ensure that Pixels and other prerequisites are installed following the instructions [here](https://github.com/pixelsdb/pixels#installation-in-aws).
-Presto is not needed as we use Hive instead as the query engine.
+Ensure that Pixels and other prerequisites are installed following the instructions [HERE](https://github.com/pixelsdb/pixels/blob/master/docs/INSTALL.md).
+Presto is not needed as we are using Hive instead as the query engine.

 ### Load Pixels SerDe